Table of Contents

 How do customers use the API?

-Primarily for automated workflows, such as allocating subnets during CI/CD deployments.
-DevOps teams often script against the API to integrate with tools like Terraform or Ansible, and security teams enrich event data by querying the API for more information about IP addresses that appear in their logs/SIEM.
-Link to the guide LightMesh GraphQL API Documentation
+Customers primarily use the API for automation — for example, allocating subnets during CI/CD workflows.
+DevOps teams integrate with tools like Terraform and Ansible, while security teams enrich SIEM data by querying LightMesh for IP context.
+See LightMesh GraphQL API Documentation.

 What role does the API play in automation?

-The API enables teams to automate IP allocations, integrate with Terraform and GitHub, and eliminate manual processes when provisioning servers.
+The API enables teams to automate IP allocations, integrate with Terraform and GitHub, and eliminate manual steps during provisioning.

 Does LightMesh integrate with ServiceNow?

-LightMesh does not currently offer a native ServiceNow integration.
-However, many customers use the API to connect LightMesh with ServiceNow workflows.
+There is no native ServiceNow integration today.
+However, customers frequently use the API to connect LightMesh with ServiceNow workflows.

 Can LightMesh be used in a cloud vending machine-style automation workflows?